Skip to main content

 "I was presented with this medal in honour of members of the Gold Coast community who started Special Olympics in Australia."

-It’s the earliest piece of evidence that Special Olympics existed in Australia, and we have long recognised this unique date as our birthday.
+It’s the earliest piece of evidence that Special Olympics officially existed in Australia, and we have long recognised this unique date as our birthday.

 “I hate to think what Therese and Anthony would have done without the wonderful friends and volunteers they have met over 33-years in Special Olympics and the skills and sports they have been able to enjoy along the way.
 Happy Birthday Special Olympics Australia.”